Remi-Gau/remi-gau.github.io/_posts/2022/2022-03-31-clean-matlab.md

 So clean MATLAB🔒 code, hey?

-From most of the scientific MATLAB🔒 code I have [written](https://github.com/Remi-Gau?tab=repositories&q=&type=source&language=matlab&sort=name) in my life that "clean MATLAB🔒 code" feels a bit like a contradiction in terms.
+Given most of the MATLAB🔒 code I have [written](https://github.com/Remi-Gau?tab=repositories&q=&type=source&language=matlab&sort=name) in my life that "clean MATLAB🔒 code" feels a bit like a contradiction in terms.
 A bit like [civil war](https://www.youtube.com/watch?v=_tsbFbKH0OQ),